How To Teach Kids The Value Of A Dollar

 Middle school and up: Manage savings with an eye toward funding future needs such as clothing, school supplies, even some college expenses.
 Understand financial options, opportunities and obligations of adults, including credit, credit reports and investments.

-You don’t have to make money lessons special events.
-There is a lot your kids can learn every day if you let them participate in the many routine financial transactions that take place all around them.
+You don’t have to turn money lessons into special events to teach your kids how to save.
+There is a lot they can learn every day if you let them participate in the many routine financial transactions that take place all around them.

 Saving change.
 As soon as children can count, let them count the change you have left at the end of the day.
 Put a certain amount of the change in a family jar and use it to buy a small treat each month, or put it toward a family outing or vacation.
 It can be the kids’ job to keep track of the change and give you a weekly report on the total.